 Shannon Hutcheson grew up in a working-class Texas family — her father worked for the post office, her uncle built cars for General Motors, and her grandfather sewed mattresses for Simmons Mattress.
 Her mother ultimately became a public school teacher.

-Shannon’s parents divorced when she was six years old, requiring her to grow up quickly, and to care for her five younger siblings so that her mother could get an education and provide for her family.
-At times, Shannon and her siblings lived with their great-grandmother, who was a lifelong inspiration for Shannon.
-Orphaned as a child, Shannon’s great-grandmother survived the Great Depression, worked as a Rosie the Riveter during WWII, and in 1963, obtained a court order to remove her “disability” — the “disability” of being a woman — so she could have a bank account and get a job in real estate.
-She kept the order in her sock drawer, taking it out to show Shannon, reminding her there is no obstacle you can’t overcome if you are hardworking, resourceful and persistent.
-Today, that order hangs in Shannon’s house serving as a daily reminder of these values.
+But, it was Shannon’s great-grandmother who was her greatest inspiration.
+She was orphaned as a child, survived the Great Depression, and worked as a Rosie the Riveter during WWII.
+Then, in 1963, she obtained a court order to remove her “disability” — the “disability” of being a woman — so she could open a bank account, sign contracts and get a job in real estate.
+She kept that order in her sock drawer.
+From time to time she’d take it out and show Shannon, just to remind her there is no obstacle you can’t overcome if you are hardworking, resourceful and persistent.
+Today, that court order hangs in Shannon’s home as a reminder to her family of these important values.

-In 2008, with her student loan debts finally paid off, Shannon decided to chart her own course, eventually starting a small, woman-owned law firm, Hutcheson Bowers, with her longtime friend and colleague, Allison Bowers.
+Shannon and Mark finally paid their debt off and, in 2010, she started a small, woman-owned law firm, Hutcheson Bowers, with her longtime friend and colleague, Allison Bowers.
 Having her own firm allowed Shannon the time and flexibility to work on the causes that are important to her, including reproductive justice and access to high-quality healthcare, rooting out violence in our communities, and advocating for survivors of abuse.
 Hutcheson Bowers was recognized as the Law Firm of the Year in 2014 by the Travis County Women Lawyers’ Association.

 For almost ten years, Shannon has done legal work for Planned Parenthood of Greater Texas.
 As someone who relied on Planned Parenthood for her own healthcare, Shannon recognizes the vital role that Planned Parenthood plays in providing trusted, preventive healthcare to thousands of Texans, helping them to lead healthy and productive lives.

 Shannon knows firsthand the importance of access to affordable, high-quality healthcare.
 Her father was diagnosed with stage 4 cancer when she was 18 years old – a disease he battled for the next 11 years.
-More recently, Shannon’s daughter was hospitalized with a serious illness which required emergency surgery.
-While she had insurance, the out-of-pocket costs were still staggering.
+More recently, Shannon’s daughter battled a mystery illness for almost a year, requiring countless specialist visits and tests.
+Ultimately, she was hospitalized and required emergency surgery.
+While she was covered by insurance, the out-of-pocket costs were still staggering.